Helping dogs feel safe, calm, and understood

 You’ve tried more exercise, more stimulation, or correcting…

-Calming an out of control dog with high prey drive, nipping, biting, mouthing or chasing things requires recognizing overexcitement isn't bad behavior — it's a dysregulated, overwhelmed pattern.
+overexcitement isn't bad behavior — it's a dysregulated, overwhelmed pattern.

 Over the years, I've worked with thousands of dogs and owners and rehabilitated hundreds of rescue dogs in my own home.